 Students at Harrow Way value their education and rarely miss school.
 Attendance is a close focus for the school, through awards and praise in tutor groups and assemblies.
-Overall absence (4.1%) was in the lowest 20% of all schools in 2019.
+Pre pandemic - Overall absence (4.1%) was in the lowest 20% of all schools in 2019.
 Persistent absence (8.7%) was in the lowest 20% of all schools in 2019.
-The rates of overall absence (4.1%) and persistent absence (8.7%) in 2018/19 were in the lowest 20% of schools with a similar level of deprivation.
-We issue fixed penalty fines where necessary, but seek to work alongside families to improve pupils' attendance.
-Attendance is now the key responsibility of all stakeholders and is exceeding national figures.
-Harrow Way has a dedicated Attendance Officer who is an SLE and Year Leaders are passionate in their drive to improve attendance.
+The rates of overall absence (4.1%) and persistent absence (8.7%) were in the lowest 20% of schools with a similar level of deprivation.